The-A-Team-organization/illuminati_iac/compose_from_ecr/README.md

 Liquibase will apply all migrations automatically.

-### 5. Run Liquibase migrations

-This is required so Docker can pull images from AWS ECR.
+### 5. This is required so Docker can pull images from AWS ECR.

 There are helper scripts included: